What is a comma?

 In writing, commas usually signal a pause that would be heard if the sentence were read aloud.
 It’s a short, soft pause, as opposed to the longer pause signified by a period.

 In some cases, you can leave the Oxford comma out without changing the meaning of the sentence.
-If you omit it from the previous example, it still has the same meaning: “He bought eggs, milk and bread.”
+If you delete it from the previous example, it still has the same meaning: “He bought eggs, milk and bread.”